 Just nipped into Wheel House Tyres in Coleshill as my rear tyre was getting a little worn and had a pair of Pirelli Angel GT’s fitted and I’m very impressed with the difference in the way they feel.

-Christmas has been and gone and one of the many pleasant gifts I was given were a set of Grip Puppies to help reduce the vibrations while riding at, err motorway speeds.
+Christmas has been and gone and one of the many pleasant gifts I was given was a set of Grip Puppies to help reduce the vibrations while riding at, err motorway speeds.
 Installation was nice and easy especially after watching this YouTube video and while they haven’t removed all the vibrations, they have removed the majority of them and the bike now feels much smoother at 70mph.

 I’ve just re-read some of my comments from when I first got the bike, I’ve now got used to the lack of a 6th gear and I’ve no idea why I was moaning about it so much, the lack of a 6th gear is something that I’ve long since got used to, ironically the new 2016 FJR1300 now comes with a 6th gear!
 (I wonder if Yamaha Japan heard me?)

 The other issue I had to do with handlebar vibration has almost been completely cured by fitting a set of Grip Puppies.

 The FJR1300 has been a bike that has taken me a long time to get used to, the engine is amazing, it’s very comfortable and just a joy to ride, OK it’s not as nimble as my old Honda Blackbird, which in itself isn’t exactly in the same league as a Yamaha R1, the FJR does need more forward planning when the roads get twisty but it’s also a great bike to ride on the way to and from the twisty bits.